 Negative features: coldness, emotionlessness, unfriendliness, unappetizing

-The most popular color among famous brands, used by 33% of companies worldwide, blue represents security, stability, and trust.
+The most popular color among famous brands is Blue!
+And used by 33% of companies worldwide.
+No matter the shadow, both light blue and dark blue colors symbolize security, stability, and trust.

-This timeless and ever-present color is commonly associated with the sky and the ocean, and it evokes feelings of stability, peacefulness, calmness, and trustworthiness.
+Blue is timeless and ever-present color that brings associations with the sky and the ocean.
+Moreover, it evokes feelings of stability, peacefulness, calmness, and trustworthiness.

-Since it is so commonly used, it is regarded as traditional, conservative, and non-threatening, which is why many brands use it as their main color.
+Since presence of blue color is so common, it is regarded as traditional, conservative, and non-threatening, which is why many brands use it as their main color.

 The brands that often use blue include banks, healthcare institutions, high-tech, and cleaning-product companies.